Fritzler/pitcher-team-application/README.md

 The goal of this team is to:

-Create a Pitcher class for the batting statistics for a player on the team.
+Create a Pitcher class for the batting statistics for a player on the team. - Achieved

-Create a graphical user interface that can be used to collect data about each pitcher in a game.
+Create a graphical user interface that can be used to collect data about each pitcher in a game. - Achieved

-Once the data has been entered, it should be written out to a file identified by the date of the game.
+Once the data has been entered, it should be written out to a file identified by the date of the game. - Achieved

-Each pitcher’s statistics should be added to the file for that date.
+Each pitcher’s statistics should be added to the file for that date. - Achieved

-The format of the file is up to the team to decide, binary, flat or SQL-DB it is your decision.
+The format of the file is up to the team to decide, binary, flat or SQL-DB it is your decision. - Achieved - Flat

 When the file is read, it should produce a report that lists the statistics for all pitchers in that game and calculates the earned run average for each pitcher.